 To keep from smelling that horrific scent my mother let us use a little of her perfume and we all put a dab under our noses.
 That helped a little but not nearly enough.
 We now had the aroma of eau-de-skunk mingled with my mother's perfume...not the greatest scent combination by anyone's standards.

-"Pee-U!" the kids all said as they ran as far away from us as they could in each room.
-Noses were held...we were doing some of that as well!...and needless-to-say the classrooms were royally disrupted.
+"Pee-U!" the school kids all said as they ran as far away from us as they could in each room.
+Noses were held and needless to say the classrooms were royally disrupted.

-Most skunks do their foraging for food at night.
-They are omnivorous meaning that they eat a variety of foods depending upon what is available...everything from plants, insects, fish, fruit and even small mammals.
+- Most skunks do their foraging for food at night.
+They are omnivorous meaning that they eat a variety of foods depending upon what is available including everything from plants, insects, fish, fruit and even small mammals.
 Most live in the Americas.

-Most animals living in the wild give skunks a wide berth if seeing them because they know from experience that their lives will be miserable for several days if sprayed.
-It is such a noxious odor...that while it is not deadly...it defies most methods of removal and let's put it this way...they just might wish that they were dead to escape that lingering horrible smell.
+- Most animals living in the wild give skunks a wide berth if seeing them because they know from experience that their lives will be miserable for several days if sprayed.
+It is such a noxious odor that while it is not deadly it defies most methods of removal.
+Let's put it this way...they just might wish that they were dead to escape that lingering horrible smell.
 Even wolves and bears will avoid tangling with a skunk!

-Large birds like hawks and eagles are a skunk's main predator.
+- Large birds like hawks and eagles are the main predators of skunks.
 The reason for that is that most birds do not have a highly developed sense of smell.

 © 2010 Peggy Woods